Sudan's military dissolves transitional government in coup - KRDO

 Days later, thousands of protesters took to the streets in a number of cities in support of civilian rule within the country’s power-sharing government.

-Global leaders were watching the unfolding events in Sudan with concern on Monday; the US, EU, UK, African Union and the UN all urged stakeholders to return to the country’s democratic transition process.
+Global leaders were watching the unfolding events in Sudan with concern on Monday; the United States, the European Union, the United Kingdom, the African Union and the United Nations all urged stakeholders to return to the country’s democratic transition process.

-The United States said it was “deeply alarmed at reports of a military takeover of the transitional government.”
+The US said it is pausing $700 million in emergency assistance to Sudan in the wake of a military takeover, State Department spokesperson Ned Price announced Monday.
+The funds were “intended to support the country’s democratic transition,” Price said at a press briefing.

-“As we have said repeatedly, any changes to the transitional government by force puts at risk US assistance,” Special Envoy Jeffrey Feltman said in a tweet on the official account of the US State Department’s Africa Bureau.
+“Our entire relationship with this entity in Sudan will be evaluated in light of what has transpired, unless Sudan is returned to the transitional path,” Price added.
+“The civilian-led transitional government should be immediately restored.”

 The British government also lambasted the coup, with Minister for Africa Vicky Ford calling it an “unacceptable betrayal of the Sudanese people.”